YuvalShaul/kubernetes/labs/k8s-VirtualBox/B-management/5-draining/README.md

 ## Creating a pod and a deployment

-- Use the pod.yml and deployment.yml file from this lab. apply both of them to your cluster:
+- Use the deployment.yml and pod.yml files from this lab. apply both of them to your cluster (in this order!):
+**kubectl apply -f deployment.yml**
 **kubectl apply -f pod.yml**
-**kubectl apply -f deployment.yml**
 - Make sure that the pod and deployment have beed applied correctly:
 **kubectl get pods -o wide**
 We use the output wide option (-o wide), so that you can see on which node each pod runs.